 The Graduate Studies Committee (GSC) has oversight of the graduate students in the department.
-A student representative sits on the GSC to provide feedback to the Director of Graduate Studies on how to continue improving the support the department provides.
+A student representative sits on the GSC to provide feedback to the Director of Graduate Studies and other senior members of the department on how to continue improving the support the department provides.
 The terms of reference for the committee can be found in the appendices of this handbook.